tawebbcn/bcn-webdev-checklists/driver-guidelines.md

 - TA controls the projection

 # Why
-- oportunity for make class more dinamic
+- oportunity to make class more dinamic
 - teacher can focus more on reading students eyes, body language and emotions
 - as in Pair Programming, driver is focused on execution